My taste in games is pretty wide - hence my Geek Badge is "Broad gamer." I am certainly not a rotund person!

 My Avatar is named after Admiral Sir John Fisher (known as Jacky).
 He is a big hero of mine and is maybe one of History's forgotten great men.
 Basically, he formed the fleet that GB fought WW1 with.
 He was responsible for the building of Dreadnoughts and Battle-Cruisers and he totally revamped the way the Navy worked.
 He turned it from a self-satisfied, lazy unit full of waste and obsolescence, into a modern unit with the best trained men in the world running the most powerful fleet in the world.
 Not only that, but he was one of the more fascinating characters of recent history.
 He was colourful and charming, liked to sing and dance, was full of interesting quotes and was really good to his men.
 All of that was very different from his dull, beaurocratic contemporaries.
 He was a close friend of King Edward V11 and Winston Churchill and served Britain late into his life as First Sea Lord.
 I have visited his house and met his great-grandson.

 My other hobbies are watching Liverpool Football Club (and trying not to get upset about it), playing music (saxophone and piano),listening to music and photography.
-I also write children's picture books and poetry and have had many poems published.
+I also write children's picture books and poetry and have had many poems published in a large variety of poetry magazines.
 I hope to have my first Collection out before too long.
 Since my kids are now both at school I have been able to get my sax and pen out more often!
 I do a bit of juggling when I get the time (3 balls are easy and I can do 4 for a time).
 If I had more time I could get my real golf clubs out instead of having to play Playstation golf.

 I've played in a rock band, which was the second biggest selling artist signed to Probe Records in Liverpool.
 We made two albums and two mini-albums in the mid-late 80s and early 90s.
 We have a My Space page or two dedicated to us...so we're not forgotten!
 I still like to do a bit of songwriting when I get the urge, but these days other things take up most of my energy!